jeffcooperr/sbltr/README.md

 <p>Once logged in, users can do the following: </p>
 <ol>
     <li>Users can view a listing's details by clicking on its post on the main page.</li>
-    <li>Users can create a listing by clicking the plus in the top right corner of the page, next to the heart.<br>When creating a listing for a sublet, the address, semester, and number of roommates must be entered.
-At least one image must also be uploaded, and up to three can be added.</li>
+    <li>Users can create a listing by clicking the plus icon in the top right corner of the page, next to the heart.<br>When creating a listing for a sublet, users must enter the address, semester, and number of roommates.
+At least one image must be uploaded, with a maximum of three allowed.</li>
     <li>Users can favorite listings by clicking the heart on the post.
-Hearted listings can then be viewed by clicking the heart that's located on the top right of the page (In development).</li>
+Favorited listings can then be viewed by clicking the heart in the top right corner of the page (currently in development).</li>
 </ol>
 </div>